Search Icon

 We’ve come up with some top tips for the month to help you get started…

-Sow lawn seed now on well-prepared soil
+Sow lawn seed now on well prepared soil

 Keep the soil moist whilst the seed is germinating.
 The typical April showers should support this process so where possible, preserve your water.